Twin Falls, ID

 Insulation Tips:

-- Tank Jacket: You can install an insulation blanket around the tank to keep the heat in.
+• Tank Jacket: You can install an insulation blanket around the tank to keep the heat in.
 (Check with the manufacturer first, as some modern units are already well-insulated).

-- Pipe Insulation: slipping foam noodles over the hot and cold water pipes connected to the heater prevents heat from escaping as the water travels to your faucet.
+• Pipe Insulation: slipping foam noodles over the hot and cold water pipes connected to the heater prevents heat from escaping as the water travels to your faucet.

 What Signs Indicate I Need Professional Repair?

-Even with the best DIY maintenance, components will eventually wear out.
-Recognizing the warning signs early can allow Magic Electric, Plumbing, Heating & Air to perform a repair before the entire unit fails.
+Even with the best DIY maintenance, mechanical components will eventually wear out.
+Recognizing the warning signs early can help you catch a small fix before it turns into a basement-flooding disaster in Boise.

-Your water heater is an investment in your home’s comfort.
-By performing simple maintenance tasks like flushing the tank, checking the anode rod, and monitoring the temperature, you can add years to its life.
-However, when complex repairs are needed, or if you simply want the peace of mind that comes with a professional inspection, give us a call!
+Your tanked water heater is an investment in your home’s comfort.
+By performing simple maintenance tasks like flushing the tank, checking the anode rod, and monitoring the temperature, you can help your system reach its full life expectancy.
+Whether you are facing a complex repair or simply want the peace of mind that comes with a professional inspection, Magic Electric, Plumbing, Heating + Air is your trusted partner in the Treasure Valley.

 Water Heater Repair & Maintenance Tips: Frequently Asked Questions (FAQ)